emilyriehl/yoneda/src/hott/06-contractible.rzk.md

 #def contracting-htpy-realigned-path uses (Aiscontr)
   : (contracting-htpy-realigned contraction-center) = refl
   :=
-    ( left-inverse A contraction-center contraction-center
+    ( left-inverse-concat A contraction-center contraction-center
       ( contracting-htpy contraction-center))

 -- A path between an arbitrary pair of types in a contractible type.